wdporter/i-am-that-ebook/src/97-the-mind-and-the-world-are-not-separate/readme.md

 <p><b>Q:</b> Do you have to realise to join the *Sampradaya*?</p>

 <p><b>M:</b> The *Navanath Sampradaya* is only a tradition, a way of teaching and practice.
 It does not denote
 a level of consciousness.
-If you accept a *Navanath Sampradaya* teacher as your *guru*, you join his *Sampradaya*.
+If you accept a *Navanath Sampradaya* teacher as your <i>guru</i>, you join his *Sampradaya*.
 Usually you receive a token of his grace — a look, a touch, or a word, sometimes a vivid dream or a strong remembrance.
 Sometimes the only sign of grace is a significant and rapid change in character and behaviour.</p>